-I teach a wide range of conventional and unconventional materials (including fiction, poetry, nonfiction, drama, comics and graphic novels, film, television, radio and podcasts, journalism, legal decisions, video games, and archival materials).
-My syllabi reflect Jewish and non-Jewish diversity, and emphasize female and nonbinary voices.
+I teach a wide range of conventional and unconventional materials, including fiction, poetry, nonfiction, drama, comics and graphic novels, film, television, radio and podcasts, journalism, legal decisions, video games, and archival materials.
+I aim to have my syllabi reflect Jewish and non-Jewish diversity and emphasize female and nonbinary voices.
 At the end of my courses, my expectation is that students will take with them increased confidence as interpreters of American and Jewish literature, culture, and history, and a set of texts and cultural objects that will continue to speak to them and challenge them.

-I serve on the board of directors of the Association for Jewish Studies, on the Executive Committee of the American Jewish Historical Society, and on the editorial board of two academic journals, Studies in American Jewish Literature and Shofar.
-I judge fiction prizes regularly (including the $100,000 Sami Rohr Prize), and I write book reviews and essays for nonscholarly audiences in publications like the New York Times, the Los Angeles Review of Books, and Jewish Currents.
+I have served on the board of directors of the Association for Jewish Studies and on the Executive Committee of the American Jewish Historical Society, and serve on the editorial boards of several academic journals.
+I judge fiction prizes regularly (including the $100,000 Sami Rohr Prize), and I write book reviews and essays for general audiences in publications like the New York Times Book Review, Jewish Currents, and Lilith.

 I never get tired of thinking or talking about baking, video games, and Paris.